-- Title IX applies to interactions between Student/Student, Employee/Student, and/or Employee/Employee. - > Title IX does not include interactions between any person who is not a current student or employee.
+- > Title IX applies to interactions between Student/Student, Employee/Student, and/or Employee/Employee. - > Title IX does not include interactions between any person who is not a current student or employee.

-To open a case, contact the Title IX Coordinator:
+If a case needs to be reported, contact the Title IX Coordinator:

-Ginger Brining, Executive Administrative Assistant

-5525 Astrozon Blvd

-Colorado Springs, CO 80916
+Meghan Martin: meghan.martin@jamesirwin.org 5525 Astrozon Blvd Colorado Springs, CO 80916 719-302-9000 ext.
+1202

-ginger.brining@jamesirwin.org

-719-302-9000 ext.1210